-We were born 59 years ago (although we don’t look a day over 25) and we’ve grown up to become the Southern Hemisphere’s largest, and Australia's biggest ticket selling open access arts festival!
+We were born 59 years ago (although we don’t look a day over 25) and we’ve grown up to become the Southern Hemisphere’s largest, and Australia's biggest, open access arts festival!

-We completely take over Adelaide, her surrounding suburbs and even some regional areas of South Australia for 31 magical days and nights each year.
+We completely take over Adelaide, its surrounding suburbs and even some regional areas of South Australia for 31 magical days and nights each year.
 The city practically pulses with creativity.

-In 2020, it's our 60th birthday!
-Our dates are from 14 February – 15 March, and if you ask anyone who’s ever been lucky enough to experience the Fringe, they’ll tell you themselves that it’s the best time of year to be in Adelaide.
+In 2020, it'll be our 60th birthday!
+Our dates are from 14 February-15 March, and if you ask anyone who’s ever been lucky enough to experience the Fringe, they’ll tell you themselves that it’s the best time of year to be in Adelaide.

 Venues big and small, pop-up and permanent house thousands of artists from all over Adelaide, Australia and the world.
 Around most of Adelaide’s corners, whether in an alleyway, a tent, a pub, a laundromat or a pool, you’ll be bound to find Fringe goodness in some shape or form.

 We're not-for-profit and an open access festival—we don’t have a curator handpicking shows.
 Anyone who wants to be a part of the Adelaide Fringe, can*!
 We provide a way for artists across all disciplines to share their work with the world.

 With free events, ground breaking work, new talent, innovative thinking and original voices, we’re for everyone.
 To put it simply, we’re here to unleash the fun!